 Around 30 per cent of the items in our wardrobes haven’t been worn in over a year.
 If clothes are worn for longer, this helps to extend their carbon, water and waste footprints.

 Clothes swaps are a great way to refresh your wardrobe with no cost to you or the environment.
 We normally host sustainable clothes swap events every spring and autumn.
 Read about our latest clothes swap.

 Taking part is simple - bring along your unwanted, good-quality items of clothing (10 items maximum) during the designated drop-off time, and then return during the swap time to pick up some 'new items.
 However many items you brought in is the amount that you are allowed to take away with you.

-We are planning on holding our next Sustainable Clothes Swaps between 22 and 25 October 2020.
-Check back closer to the time to find out times and details or, alternatively, email us at email@example.com and we will add you to our clothes swap mailing list so that you are notified of all our future clothes swap events.
+Unfortunately, we have had to cancel our October 2020 clothes swap due to the ongoing COVID-19 situation.
+We are planning to hold our next events in March / April 2021.
+Check back closer to the time to find out more details or, alternatively, email us at firstname.lastname@example.org and we will add you to our clothes swap mailing list so that you are notified of all our future clothes swap events.